| | | | |

 Why Fish Chowder for Acid Reflux?

 Traditional fish chowders often use heavy cream or spicy seasonings, which can worsen acid reflux.
-Our **acid reflux fish chowder recipe** reimagines this classic with lean fish, low-fat dairy alternatives, and mild herbs, creating a soothing, GERD-friendly meal that’s gentle on the stomach.
-Rich in omega-3s and protein, it’s a nutritious choice for those managing heartburn while craving comfort food (Healthline).
+Our acid reflux fish chowder recipe reimagines this classic with lean fish, low-fat dairy alternatives, and mild herbs, creating a soothing, GERD-friendly meal that’s gentle on the stomach.
+Rich in omega-3s and protein, it’s a nutritious choice for those managing heartburn while craving comfort food (Healthline GERD Insights).
 Pair it with our Chicken Noodle Soup for more heartburn-free options.

 Nutritional Benefits